scottwio/react-universal-contacts/readme.md

 # What is this?
 Mainly me playing with react and redux trying to get a feel for how they come together.
 The little application uses react react-router, redux, redux-universal

+To start the application

+    npm install
+    npm run dev

 # Filenames